This post may contain affiliate links.

 - Arrange fruit over tart as desired, then brush with melted apple jelly, if using.
 Return tart to refrigerator and chill 30 minutes more.

-No special equipment or process required—you just need some apple jelly.
-Place a few spoonfuls of jelly in a small glass bowl and microwave until fluid, 10–15 seconds.
+If using apricot or apple jelly, place a few spoonfuls of jelly in a small glass bowl and microwave until fluid, this will take 10 to 15 seconds.
 Working quickly, use a pastry brush to brush/lightly dab the jelly over the fruit.

 This fresh fruit tart is best eaten on the same day as it’s made.
-Though, if you must, you can make it up to 1 day ahead of time.
+Though it’s also good up to 1 day ahead of time.

 This fruit tart, and most fruit tarts, should not be frozen.
 Freezing this tart will destroy not only the filling but the beautiful fruit as well.